A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Glochids

 Drizzle glue over the area and strengthen it by lightly patting in a strip of something flexible like paper or a plastic market bag.
 Wherever you think the spines are, cover a larger area because your mind will play tricks on you.
 Once the glue has fully dried, peel it off and if you're lucky all the spines will come with it.
 Spines that are barbed or barely sticking above the skin's surface can be tougher to get out.
-I recommend going in with magnification and tweezers—I use a jeweler's visor.
+I recommend going in with tweezers and magnification—I use a jeweler's visor.

 Larger spines